Not Rated | | Crime, Drama, Musical

 Riff: Beat it.

-There are no opening credits; a red tinted aerial still of Manhattan with the title is shown as the overture plays.
-As the overture ends, the red tint is removed and the shot segues to aerial photography of Manhattan streets and landmarks.
+There are no opening credits; a stylized, tinted aerial still of Manhattan is shown as the overture plays.
+The background changes color as the themes change throughout the overture.
+As the overture ends, the tinting is blue, the title appears, and the shot segues to aerial photography of Manhattan streets and landmarks.